Sam Thomas, Ph.D.

 I studied biology as an undergraduate and intended to go on to study medicine.
 While volunteering at L'Hopital Francais de St. Louis in Jerusalem after college, I discovered what would become a lasting fascination with the origins of Judaism and Christianity in Mediterranean antiquity.
-Instead of medical school, I went on to graduate school to study the history, languages, and cultures that formed the context for the emergence of Jewish and Christian textual traditions.
+Instead of medical school, I went on to graduate school to study the history, languages, and cultures that formed the context for the emergence of Judaism and Christianity.
 Since arriving at Cal Lutheran, I have also turned my teaching, scholarship, and advocacy toward religion and ecology, food, and environmental justice, and serve as the founding director of the SEEd (Sustainable Edible Education) Project, which includes a small campus-based regenerative farm, experiential learning, and community education and outreach.

 St. John's University (B.A.), Yale University Divinity School (M.Div.) and the University of Notre Dame (Ph.D.).

 I have written on early Jewish texts and traditions, focusing especially on the Dead Sea Scrolls and other material culture.
 I also have interests in archeology, the formation of early Christianity in its various manifestations, and the history of Jewish-Christian relations.

 I also teach, research, and write at the intersections of religious and philosophical ethics, ecology/environment, and food studies.
 I have been a participant in the Yale Forum on Religion and Ecology, and work across academic boundaries to engage with practitioner-scholars, activists, and advocates for food and environmental justice.

 The courses I regularly teach include Religion & Ecological Ethics, Religion, Food, & the Environment, The Bible in the Ancient World, and Religion, Identity, & Vocation.

 For a full list of publications, please see my CV.